nios-students/docs/wiki/howto-rec-book.md

 Step-5 Write the procedure (if not provided in some subjects)

-Step-6 Document the learner's observation
+Step-6 Write the learner's observation

 Step-7 Print out the pictures

 Step-8 Copy everything into the record book

-Step-9 Write your name, sebject and class on a label.
+Step-9 Write your name, sebject and class on a label

-**note: Some subjects might require filing tables (For physics chemistry biology etc) Acknowledgement letter and Certificate *isn't needed**
+***note: Some subjects might require filing tables (For physics chemistry biology etc) Acknowledgement letter and Certificate isn't needed****